 Conditional acceptance allows students who have met most of the standards of the institution to begin their first term coursework with additional support to achieve their learning goals.
-Conditionally accepted students should satisfy all of the standards or requirements prior to beginning their coursework here at the College.
+Conditionally accepted students should satisfy all of the standards or requirements prior to beginning their coursework as a matriculated student here at the College.

 Provisional Acceptance - Students who receive a provisional acceptance are non-matriculated students who will need to complete requirements as outlined on the Notification of Acceptance.
-The requirements include, but are not limited to: showing good academic standing as either a non-matriculated student at the College, or attending another institution with a minimum of 12 units of transferrable coursework before starting as a matriculated student.
+The requirements include, but are not limited to: providing proof of secondary school completion or English language proficiency.